IKOR-GmbH/sip-framework/docs/test-kit.md

 test-case-definitions:
 - TITLE: "Title of individual test"
   WHEN-execute:
-    endpoint: "id of route under test"
+    endpointId: "id of starting route under test"
-    connector: "id of connector under test"
     with:
-      body: "Content that will be send as request body to the adapter inbound connector (plain text, JSON String)"
+      body: "Content that will be send as request body to the adapter input endpoint (plain text, JSON String)"
       headers:
         header-key: "Value of the header"
         another-header-key: "Another value"
   WITH-mocks:
-  - connectorId: "id of connector that should be mocked"
+  - endpointId: "id of Camel processor having out endpoint, the one that should be mocked"
     returning:
-      body: "Response message that real endpoint is expected to return"
+      body: "Response message that real out endpoint is expected to return"
       headers:
         header-key: "Value of the header"
   THEN-expect:
-  - connectorId: "id of connector under test" # matches connectorId under test defined in when phase
+  - endpointId: "id of starting route under test"   # matches endpointId under test defined in WHEN-execute phase
     having:
       body: "Regex expression (java) which will be compered to the reponse of the test"
       headers:
         header-key: "Regex expression (java) which will be compered to the value of this header key"
-  - connectorId: "id of connector that is mocked" # matches connectorId with defined or default mocked behavior
+  - endpointId: "endpointId of mocked endpoint"     # matches endpointId with defined or default mocked behavior
     having:
-      body: "Regex expression (java) which will be compered to the request which arrived on the connector"
+      body: "Regex expression (java) which will be compered to the request which arrived on the adapter"
       headers:
-        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the connector"
+        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the adapter"
 ```

-Either `endpoint` or `connector` field can be used in `WHEN-execute` part of the definition.
-When using `endpoint`,
-test payload is sent from the beginning of the integration and it goes through the adapter's entry point which is Camel
-consumer component.
-Value of `routeId` should be specified.

-When using `connector` field, value of `connectorId` should be specified and testing payload skips the adapter's entry
-point (Camel consumer component).
-It goes directly to the inbound connector's request orchestration part in the integration.
+The default file for placing your test case definitions is `test-case-definition.yml` which can be found under
+`test/resources` path within the SIP archetype generated adapter.
+When using default file, you can avoid any additional
+setting.

-Location of the TestCaseDefinition file can be provided to the Test Kit by setting the
+If filename or location needs to be customized, location of the TestCaseDefinition file can be provided to the Test Kit
-following property inside adapter configuration:
+by setting the following property inside adapter configuration:
 `sip.testkit.test-cases-path: myTests.yml`
-The default value is _test-case-definition.yml_, so you can place your test case description using that filename,
-and avoid additional setting.

-Each test case will execute as a separate unit test with its own report displayed.
+Each test case definition will execute as a separate unit test with its own name and report displayed.

 ![alt-text](./img/ConsoleReport.png)